Neofox/gleamstral/README.md

 ## Roadmap

+- [x] Decouple the HTTP client from the library
 - [ ] Add support and example for streaming responses
 - [ ] Add support for structured outputs (JSON, JSON Schema, etc.)
 - [ ] Add more tests and documentation